San Cebrián de Mudá

 Church of San Cornelio and San Cipriano in San Cebrián de Mudá

-Church in an old Benedictine monastery, which stands out because of its altarpieces and the unusual presence of late Gothic mural paintings.
+Church in an old Benedictine monastery, of particular interest for its altarpieces and the unusual presence of late Gothic mural paintings.

 - 다음에서 15 7월 다음까지 15 9월